Does Engine Oil Have a Shelf Life

 Conclusion

-You might be wondering if engine oil has a shelf life, and the answer is yes, it does!
+You might be wondering whether engine oil has a shelf life, and the answer is yes!
 Engine oil can go bad over time, especially if it’s not stored properly.
-Exposure to air and light can cause oxidation, which can make the oil thicker and less effective.
+Exposure to air and light can cause oxidation, making the oil thicker and less effective.

 If you’re not sure how old your oil is, it’s best to err on the side of caution and get it changed.